Endurance or speed that seems to be the option for most runners. I fully admit to running distance because I’m not a speedster!

 Not sure where to start?

-Preparing for a 5K requires some speed work, and that can be a good thing for marathon runners too.
+Preparing for a 5K personal best requires short fast speed work, and that is a useful thing for marathon runners too.

 Interval training teaches your legs what it feels like to go faster.